JasonKwo/DataCamp-Twitter-Import/README.md

 # DataCamp-Twitter-Import
-Datacamp tutorial code to import tweets from a twitter API
+Datacamp tutorial code to import tweets from a twitter API: tweepy